Prostitution in Brazil: Sex tourism

-From the 1960s to the 1990s, brochures of travel agencies showed almost always a large picture of the bumpy butts of Brazilian mulattoes in front of picturesque beach scenes.
+From the 1960s to the 1990s, the brochures of travel agencies often included a large picture showing the rounded butts of Brazilian mulattoes in front of picturesque beach scenes.
 Because of the growing awareness with child prostitution, advertising is now much less direct, which does not mean that there is no longer any sex tourism.
 However, the government is increasingly frustrated with the fact that a number of foreign tourists travel to Brazil for sex tourism, including child prostitution, and has been able to combat and partially mitigate child prostitution since the beginning of the 21st century with campaigns and stronger police control.

-Sex tourism exists throughout the country, but it is most apparent in coastal resort towns in the Northeast, South, and Southeast, and in major tourist destinations such as Rio de Janeiro and Fortaleza, Ceara, as well as in the wildlife tourist areas of the Pantanal and Amazon.
+Sex tourism exists throughout the country, but it is most apparent in coastal resort towns in the Northeast, South, and Southeast, and in major tourist destinations such as Rio de Janeiro and Fortaleza, Ceará, as well as in the wildlife tourist areas of the Pantanal and Amazon.

-A 2006 University of Brasília study found that approximately one fourth of the 1,514 tourist destinations frequented by citizens had an active sexual commercial market for children and adolescents and also found, in combination with the SEDH and the UN Children's Fund, commercial sex involving children and adolescents in approximately one sixth of the country's 5,561 municipalities.
+A 2006 University of Brasília study found that approximately one fourth of the 1,514 tourist destinations frequented by citizens had an active sexual commercial market for children and adolescents and also found, in combination with the Secretaria Especial dos Direitos Humanos (SEDH) and the UN Children's Fund, commercial sex involving children and adolescents in approximately one sixth of the country's 5,561 municipalities.
 In 2014 an English NGO announced they would run advertisements on British flights to Brazil to discourage tourists paying for sex with children during the FIFA World Cup.